hofer/cdn-securitygroup-sync/README.md

 # cdn-securitygroup-sync

+Note: This is a fork from https://github.com/schnoddelbotz/cdn-securitygroup-sync I just made some adjustments after AWS now supports go lambdas in a native way.
+All credits to schnoddelbotz and his work.

 Automates sync of AWS security groups with your CDN provider's CIDRs - currently [Akamai Siteshield](https://community.akamai.com/community/cloud-security/blog/2016/11/15/list-of-ipscidrs-and-ports-on-the-akamai-network-that-may-contact-customers-origin-when-siteshield-is-enabled) and [Cloudflare](https://www.cloudflare.com/ips/) are supported.